LiteDevelopers/LiteDevelopers-documentation/Writerside/topics/Getting-started.md

 # Getting started

-This page will help you to get started with LiteCommands.
+This page will guide you through the process of setting up LiteCommands in your project.
+After reading this page, you will be able to use LiteCommands in your project.

 ## Requirements